identity-com/docs/showcase/README.md

 another DID.
 For example, if a DID represents a business in the real world, the CEO's DID can be setup as a controller of the business.
 This will allow the CEO to sign as that business using their own keys.

-You can follow the steps below and follow along on YouTube: https://www.youtube.com/watch?v=4oSTRnvnmNM
+You can go through the steps below and follow along on YouTube: https://www.youtube.com/watch?v=4oSTRnvnmNM

 ```shell
 # Create a new key to demonstrate the controlled cryptid account